sailoog/openplotter-documentation/en/required.md

 ##Box
 ![](box.png)

 There are a lot of models to protect the Raspberry Pi board.
-We are
+We are working in a water resistant enclosure.
 ##Power supply
 ##HDMI/DVI/VGA/TV monitor and cable
 ##Keyboard and mouse